-Quick answer: The lunar mansions (Arabic manāzil al-qamar) are a 28-fold division of the ecliptic that follows the Moon's roughly 27.3-day sidereal return to the same fixed star, not its 29.5-day phase cycle.
-Each equal mansion spans about 12°51', and in classical practice it describes the timing quality of a moment for beginning an undertaking.
+Quick answer: The lunar mansions (Arabic manāzil al-qamar) divide the ecliptic into 28 parts that follow the Moon's roughly 27.3-day return to the same fixed star, not its 29.5-day cycle of phases.
+Each equal mansion spans about 12°51'.
+In classical practice, a mansion describes the timing quality of a moment for beginning an undertaking.

-Astrologers have long divided the sky into the belt of stars the Moon crosses each month, giving each stage of its journey a distinct character.
-Three great traditions built parallel systems on this idea, and because they are easily confused, it helps to see plainly what the mansions are and how they were used.
+Astrologers have long mapped the band of stars the Moon crosses each month, giving each stage of its journey its own character.
+Three great traditions built parallel systems on this idea.
+Because they are easily confused, it helps to set out plainly what the mansions are and how they were used.

 What are the 28 lunar mansions?

-The Moon takes about 27.32 days (27 days, 7 hours, 43 minutes) to return to the same fixed star, a span called the sidereal month.
-This differs from the 29.53-day synodic month of the phases, measured from one new Moon to the next.
-The mansions track the star-return, which is why they number twenty-seven or twenty-eight rather than twenty-nine or thirty.
+The Moon takes about 27.32 days (27 days, 7 hours, 43 minutes) to return to the same fixed star.
+This span is called the sidereal month.
+It differs from the 29.53-day synodic month of the phases, which is measured from one new Moon to the next.
+The mansions track the star-return rather than the phases, which is why they number twenty-seven or twenty-eight rather than twenty-nine or thirty.
 In the Arabic scheme the ecliptic is cut into 28 equal arcs of 360°/28, about 12°51'26" each (12.857°).
-Since the Moon moves roughly 13°10' per day on average, it crosses close to one mansion daily, resting in a given Arabic station for nearly 23 and a half hours.
-Each mansion is named for a bright star or asterism near the Moon's path, and manāzil al-qamar means the halting-places, or stations, of the Moon.
+The Moon moves roughly 13°10' per day on average, so it crosses close to one mansion daily and rests in a given Arabic station for nearly 23 and a half hours.
+Each mansion takes its name from a bright star or star-group near the Moon's path.
+The phrase manāzil al-qamar means the halting-places, or stations, of the Moon.

 Manāzil, nakshatras, and xiu: three traditions compared

 Three astronomical cultures charted this same lunar belt.
 The Arabic manāzil are 28 equal ecliptic mansions of about 12°51'.
-The Indian nakshatras are 27 equal ecliptic divisions of exactly 13°20' (360°/27), each split into four padas of 3°20' and each carrying a planetary lord in the fixed Vimshottari sequence beginning with Ashwinī at 0° sidereal Aries; an optional 28th, Abhijit, sits near the star Vega and is kept for electional timing but left out of the standard 27 used for birth charts.
-The Chinese xiu, or lodges, are also 28, yet they are unequal in width and defined along the celestial equator rather than the ecliptic, grouped into four sevens under the Azure Dragon, Vermilion Bird, White Tiger, and Black Tortoise.
-Treating the 28 Arabic mansions and the 27 Indian nakshatras as one list is a common error; they are not.
+The Indian nakshatras are 27 equal ecliptic divisions of exactly 13°20' (360°/27).
+Each nakshatra is split into four padas of 3°20', and each carries a planetary lord in the fixed Vimshottari sequence that begins with Ashwinī at 0° sidereal Aries.
+An optional 28th, Abhijit, sits near the star Vega; it is kept for electional timing but left out of the standard 27 used for birth charts.
+The Chinese xiu, or lodges, are also 28, but they are unequal in width and defined along the celestial equator rather than the ecliptic.
+They are grouped into four sets of seven under the Azure Dragon, Vermilion Bird, White Tiger, and Black Tortoise.
+Treating the 28 Arabic mansions and the 27 Indian nakshatras as one list is a common error.
+They are not the same.

 The anchor stars: the Pleiades, Aldebaran, Regulus, Spica, and Antares

-Each mansion is pinned to a marker star, and the brightest are landmarks any stargazer knows.
-Counting from al-Sharaṭayn as the first mansion at 0° Aries, the third is al-Thurayyā, the Pleiades cluster; the fourth is al-Dabarān, Aldebaran, the eye of the Bull (α Tauri); the tenth is al-Jabhah, anchored to Regulus, the heart of the Lion (α Leonis); the fourteenth is al-Simāk, marked by Spica (α Virginis); and the eighteenth is al-Qalb, "the Heart," fixed on Antares (α Scorpii).
+Each mansion is pinned to a marker star, and the brightest of these are landmarks any stargazer knows.
+Counting from al-Sharaṭayn as the first mansion at 0° Aries: the third is al-Thurayyā, the Pleiades cluster; the fourth is al-Dabarān, Aldebaran, the eye of the Bull (α Tauri); the tenth is al-Jabhah, anchored to Regulus, the heart of the Lion (α Leonis); the fourteenth is al-Simāk, marked by Spica (α Virginis); and the eighteenth is al-Qalb, "the Heart," fixed on Antares (α Scorpii).
 Each bright star anchors a single mansion.
 These same stars fill the medieval catalogues, including the illustrated survey of al-Ṣūfī.
-Precession, the slow drift of the equinox at about 1° every 72 years, has since carried these stars roughly 23 to 24 degrees past the boundaries the medieval tables gave them.
+Since then, precession, the slow drift of the equinox at about 1° every 72 years, has carried these stars roughly 23 to 24 degrees past the boundaries the medieval tables gave them.

 Electional and talismanic use in the classical texts

-The oldest layer is a star-calendar: the pre-Islamic Arabian anwāʾ tracked the risings and settings of the mansion stars to mark seasons, weather, and the farming year.
-Astrology then assigned each mansion a nature, and the central use was electional.
-The astrologer elects, or chooses, a moment when the transiting Moon sits in a mansion whose quality suits the action being started, whether a journey, a marriage, planting, trade, or the taking of medicine.
+The oldest layer is a star-calendar.
+The pre-Islamic Arabian anwāʾ tracked the risings and settings of the mansion stars to mark the seasons, the weather, and the farming year.
+Astrology then gave each mansion a nature, and its central use was electional.
+To elect a moment means to choose one deliberately: the astrologer picks a time when the transiting Moon sits in a mansion whose quality suits the action being started, whether a journey, a marriage, planting, trade, or the taking of medicine.
 Al-Bīrūnī tabulated the 28 manāzil with their anchor stars in his Kitāb al-Tafhīm around 1029.
-The magical tradition went further: the Picatrix and Agrippa's Three Books of Occult Philosophy (Book II) gave each mansion a talismanic image and an operation.
-Read carefully, this is a craft of choosing when to begin, a doctrine about the tone of a moment, not a forecast of what will befall a person.
+The magical tradition went further.
+The Picatrix and Agrippa's Three Books of Occult Philosophy (Book II) gave each mansion a talismanic image and a matching operation.
+Read carefully, this is a craft of choosing when to begin.
+It is a doctrine about the tone of a moment, not a forecast of what will befall a person.

 The 28 mansions at a glance